 Not only has the US attracted foreign stars, but has also ‘exported’ some great talents overseas.
 There are 36 American players currently playing in the top leagues around the world – especially in Europe.
 Most notably, Christian Pulisic has recently been purchased by Chelsea from Borussia Dortmund for $73 million.
 This transfer fee is more than three times the previous record for a U.S. player in 2017 held by John Brooks.
 This is a major milestone for United States soccer and a move that will surely keep more people in the United States watching games.

 There may be no comparison in the atmosphere that you get from some of the major soccer clubs in the world, from the “noisy stands” at Anfield to the breathtaking views at the Allianz Arena.
 But there has been a major improvement over the past several years to recreate these atmospheres.
 Some of the most notable clubs to make a difference are the Seattle Sounders, Portland Timbers, FC Cincinnati, and Atlanta United.
-From expansion to soccer-hungry cities in Canada and the Pacific Northwest, to the construction of more soccer-specific stadiums, all this progress has helped MLS become a more desirable league both domestically and internationally.
+From the expansion to soccer-hungry cities in the Pacific Northwest and Canada, to the building of soccer stadiums, the progress has boosted MLS to become a popular league both internationally and domestically.